Wor(l)d of Morrissey

 Non mi dice nulla della mia vita

-Impiccate quei benedetti D.J.!
+Impiccate quel benedetto D.J.!

 Per la musica che mettono in continuazione

-Nelle traverse di Leeds su cui scivolate furtivamente
+Nelle traverse di Leeds su cui scivolate

 Nelle città di provincia in cui vi aggirate